 - Da Vinci spent 12 years working on a 16-foot statue of the Duke of Milan’s father on horseback.
 Unfortunately, before he completed it, French forces invaded Milan in 1499 and shot the clay sculpture, shattering it into pieces.

-- Da Vinci under the patronage of the Duke of Milan designed numerous “war devices”, included in da Vinci’s sketchbooks there were plans for cannons, smoke machines, portable bridges, armoured vehicles and flying machines.
+- Da Vinci, under the patronage of the Duke of Milan, designed numerous “war devices,” included in da Vinci’s sketchbooks there were plans for cannons, smoke machines, portable bridges, armored vehicles, and flying machines.
 However, there is no evidence that any of these war machines were ever constructed.

-- Da Vinci was ambidextrous; he could draw forward and backwards with opposing hands simultaneously.
-Some historians claim that the many backwards-written texts in da Vinci’s papers as the artist’s effort to encode his ideas against theft.
-However, others speculate that when writing with his left hand, da Vinci reversed direction as a means of avoiding the smears of the wet ink, charcoal or chalk he was using.
+- Da Vinci was ambidextrous; he could draw forward and backward with opposing hands simultaneously.
+Some historians claim that the many backward-written texts in da Vinci’s papers as the artist’s effort to encode his ideas against theft.
+However, others speculate that when writing with his left hand, da Vinci reversed direction as a means of avoiding the smears of the wet ink, charcoal, or chalk he was using.

 - Leonardo’s depiction of the Last Supper was nearly destroyed on several occasions.
 When France invaded Milan in 1499, King Louis discussed options for cutting it down from the wall so that he could bring it home to France with him.
 In 1796, French soldiers hurling rocks at it.
 And in 1943, when Allied forces bombed the area, the church was destroyed, but The Last Supper survived behind reinforced protection barriers.

-- Da Vinci produced more than 6,000 pages of musings, inspirations and invention plans during his lifetime.
-His inventions include an underwater breathing apparatus, a life preserver, a diving bell, submarine, a pile driver, the armoured car, a revolving crane, a parachute, a pulley, water-powered mills and engines.
+- Da Vinci produced more than 6,000 pages of musings, inspirations, and invention plans during his lifetime.
+His inventions include an underwater breathing apparatus, a life preserver, a diving bell, submarine, a pile driver, the armored car, a revolving crane, a parachute, a pulley, water-powered mills, and engines.